photogabble/vuejs-incremental-game-tutorial/README.md

 _Unpublished_: Tutorial | Branch | PR

 In this part we work on adding three new buildings: the first of our habitation buildings, the science Lab and a greenhouse.
 As well as the beginning of the tech tree for research.
 We will also begin differentiating between colonists and crew, your crew can be hired/fired by the player from a random pool of candidates while colonists are transient in nature and will come and go with the passing of time (depending upon overal satisfaction.)

+## Part Four
+_Unpublished_: Tutorial | Branch | PR

+In this part we work on the levelling up of buildings and add the Command Center and Silo buildings.
+With each level the production bonus of the building will increase as will the newly added resource capacity.

+## Part Five
+_Unpublished_: Tutorial | Branch | PR

+Now that we have a largely working game its about time that it begun looking pretty.
+In this part we work on the various user interfaces that the player will use to interact with the game and begin to define the game world as a concept.